pauldmnn/Be-healthy-project/README.md

     - Can only add number to the input field
     - Blink colors are operational and work for 10 seconds and instructed in JS
     - Popup window opens when the Check BMI button is clicked

+- Eat well guide

+    - When hovered over the pie chart it highlights the section and a message pop's up with the type of foods and the percenage
+    - When hovered over the an item in the legend that specific color will be highlighted in the pie chart

 - Fluids monitoring
     - Hover button changes color when mouse hovers